ApplicationCraft/applicationcraft.com/source/developers/documentation/my-first-app/accessing-your-account.html.markdown

 active_menu_item: developers
 class_name: developers
 full_width: true
+pagination:
+  next: my-first-app/creating-a-new-app
 ---

-There are a couple of ways to access your account.
+There are a couple of ways to access your account...

 ## URL in your browser
 You can always access your Application Craft account by entering the following into your browser's address bar